 The story itself revolves around family man Adam.
-During his son’s football match, a strange woman arrives and tells him his wife Corinne lied about her pregnancy and miscarriage and implores him to get DNA tests on the boys before leaving.
-It’s something that rattles the man to his core and as secrets are exposed and Corinne goes missing, what follows is a quest for the truth.
-Only, the truth may be far more shocking and ugly than first meets the eye.
+During his son’s football match, a strange woman arrives and tells him his wife Corinne lied about her pregnancy and miscarriage, imploring him to get DNA tests on his boys before leaving.
+It’s something that rattles the man to his core and as secrets are exposed and Corinne goes missing, what follows is a quest for the truth that takes plenty of turns along the way.
+Only, the truth is far more shocking and ugly than first meets the eye.

-Adding some depth to the series are several other subplots too, involving a pair of detectives tracking an incident after an impromptu party in the woods, one that sees a severed alpaca head and Adam’s eldest son Tom both part of the mystery.
-On top of that, there’s also a few other characters that receive anonymous visits from the strangers and as the series progresses, all of these elements interweave and combine for a dramatic and explosive finale that rounds things out with a relatively satisfying conclusion.
+Adding some depth to the series are those aforementioned subplots, involving a pair of detectives tracking an incident after an impromptu party in the woods, one that sees a severed alpaca head and Adam’s eldest son Tom both part of the mystery.
+On top of that, there’s also a few other characters that receive anonymous visits from the stranger and as the series progresses, all of these elements interweave and combine for a dramatic and explosive finale that rounds things out with a relatively satisfying conclusion.

-The acting is a little hit or miss but both Richard Armitage and Paul Kaye do enough to look past some of the other stars who don’t always nail their lines.
-Both are compelling characters and together help to really elevate this one.
-The Stranger has a lot of different characters here too and although some of them are a little under-utilized, especially Wesley who begins as a prominent figure and fizzles out into the background during the second half, there’s enough to pin your suspicions on several different people.
+The acting is a little hit or miss but both Richard Armitage and Paul Kaye do enough to overshadow some of the other stars who don’t always nail their lines.
+Both are compelling characters and together help to elevate this one.
+The Stranger plays with a lot of different characters too and although some of them are a little under-utilized (especially Wesley who begins as a prominent figure and fizzles out into the background during the second half) there’s enough here to pique your interest and suspicions.

 |The Stranger is available to watch on Netflix.
 Feel free to click here and sign up now to check this show out!|